 Omri Marcus is the head of creative at video-platform company Electric-Sheep.tv.
 He is also the founder and creative director of JJJ: Comedy for a Change – an unprecedented international conference on the power of comedy to drive forward social change.
 Heralded as ‘Israeli TV’s Wunderkind’ by Tablet Magazine, Marcus was a development partner at Red Arrow International.
 He developed and was involvedin the development of formats in multiple genres (game shows, reality, dating and factual) for the group companies.
 The position also entailed establishing relationships with the Israeli content industry, identifying and generating business opportunities in the local market and cultivating relationships with various American and British networks.

 Jack Minker was a pioneer in artificial intelligence and remains a leader in this field.
-Jack is Professor Emeritus, Computer Science (CS), at the University of Maryland.
-He is also an internationally recognized leader in the field of scientific freedom and human rights and has worked in this field since 1972.
+Jack was a Professor Emeritus, Computer Science (CS), at the University of Maryland.
+He was also an internationally recognized leader in the field of scientific freedom and human rights and has worked in this field since 1972.

 Udi (Ehud) Miron is a 30-year veteran of the television business and is the founder and chairman of Ananey Communications since its inception in 1996.
 Udi set the groundwork for Israel’s multi-channel content industry as founder and CEO of ICP (Israel Cable Programming) — where he developed and directed the successful launch of the four foundational Israeli cable channels: the Kids’ Channel, the Family Channel, the Movie Channel and the Sports Channel.